 date label in the shoe (either sewed to the back of the tongue as in this

 example, or on the side, or occasionally printed on the

 ankle collar) that gives the date of

 manufacture: two digits for year, two digits for the starting month of

-example, the date label to the left is from a shoe that was produced from January
+date label to the left is from a shoe that was produced from January to

-to March 2000.
-(If the ending month is less than the starting month, this
+March 2000.
+If the ending month is less than the starting month, this

 indicates that manufacturing started at the end of one year and continued in

 the succeeding year.